Skip to Main Content

 You'll also want your reader to be able to know rough distances between places on your map, and to be able to tell if you've turned it so North is not the direction from the top to the bottom of your paper.
 You can do this by inserting a scale and a North Arrow.

-• Go to Insert in the menu bar and select Scale Bar.
+• Go the Insert tab in the menu bar and select Scale Bar.
+If you want a specific kind of Scale Bar, use the dropdown to select which kind you want.
 The nice thing about a scale bar, versus scale text is if a map is blown up or shrunken down, it will still be accurate.
 While if your map just has '1 inch = 50 miles' written on the bottom, and your map is blown up to a larger size, then that text is no longer accurate.

 The North arrow is also an important navigational element, less so in this case because you won't actually be using this map to drive or walk anywhere but it will still help orient the viewer.